Learning and Memory Program

 The Learning and Memory Program supports innovative fundamental research on the mechanisms underlying learning and memory at the circuit level in animals and humans.
 This program supports research on a range of cognitive processes, including working memory, episodic encoding, consolidation, and retrieval.
 Research is also encouraged on the learning processes that encode higher cognitive functions such as spatial processing within working memory, learning and memory for rules, and quantitative processing.

 Examples of questions of interest include but are not limited to: What neural systems and computational algorithms support the various forms of memory?
 How are cognitive algorithms implemented, and how is information processed neurally according to particular cognitive goals?
-How are brain algorithms initially set up for a current cognitive task or goal, such as working memory or transitive inference on a learned list?
+How and what brain algorithms computing learning and memory processes are employed?
 How does the brain switch among different algorithms moment-to-moment?
 What biological, systems-level mechanisms underlie how information is learned, recalled, and modified when needed?
 Investigation of the interactions among the neural systems mediating these functions is of particular interest, as is the use of integrative and multimodal approaches such as electrophysiology, imaging, optogenetic, and genomic manipulation techniques.
-Investigators must justify their choice of experimental systems within the framework of mental-health relevant behavior and demonstrate that the findings will be relevant to learning and memory in persons with mental illness.
+Investigators must justify their choice of experimental systems within the framework of mental-health relevant behavior and demonstrate that the findings will be relevant to learning and memory.

 Areas of Emphasis